newrelic/nri-perfmon/README.md

 ### Configuration

 Out-of-the-box, we have collected a set of Perfmon counters that pertain to .NET applications.
-If you would like to collect your own counters, customize the `counterList` in `config.json` following the structure found there.
+If you would like to collect your own counters, customize the `counterlist` in `config.json` following the structure found there.
 Here is an excerpt describing the format:

 #### `config.json` Format